codebytaaron/Honest-Grader-AI/README.md

 # Honest Grader AI (local)

-A local web app that grades schoolwork against a rubric and gives direct feedback, top fixes, and rewrite suggestions.
+A local web app that grades schoolwork against a rubric and gives direct feedback, top fixes, and rewrite suggestions, check it out via link.

 ## What you need
 - Python 3.10+